HesamKorki/Pedestrian-detection/README.md

 ## **Goals**

-*- Compute HoG features from images of a given data set, and extract image patches (both positive and negative examples).*
+- *Compute HoG features from images of a given data set, and extract image patches (both positive and negative examples).*

-*- Train an SVM classifier to perform classification and detection tasks.*
+- *Train an SVM classifier to perform classification and detection tasks.*

 ## **DATASET**